MRohit/Google-Go/README.md

 5. Email utility function to send Email to any user.

-6. Basic Sorting functions like bubble sort wiht complexity of O(n), selection sort O(n2)
+6. Basic Sorting functions like bubble sort wiht complexity of O(n), selection sort O(n2), counting Sort O(n)

+7. Simple REST Web Service running on 8080 port

+8. Web Crawler to extract links from the websites

 Trying to build something productive where I can use Go along with other technologies.